streamlit/snowflake-arctic-st-demo/README.md

       ```
    Learn more about Streamlit secrets management in [our docs](https://docs.streamlit.io/deploy/streamlit-community-cloud/deploy-your-app/secrets-management).

-   Alternatively, you can enter your Replicate API token via the UI of the Streamlit app.
+   Alternatively, you can enter your Replicate API token via the text input in the app itself (once you're running the app).

 4. **Run the Streamlit app**
    ```bash